Fireside

 testimony of the prior translators who risked reputation and life to

-God's free saving GRACE (Ephesians
+illuminate God's free saving GRACE (Ephesians

-2:8,9) -- insured through His gift of faith -- and a salvation
+2:8,9) -- insured through His gift of faith -- and a salvation insured

-on a cross, long ago by
+on a cross long ago by

 One, in love, so that others